La Tribuna (Paraguay)

+Early antecedents (1915)

+In July 1915, while the title was administered by Juan Ferrari, La Tribuna covered the double murder in the Asunción suburb of Villa Morra that contemporaries called the "parricide of Villa Morra".
+Contemporary press accounts reported that major dailies, including La Tribuna, demanded severe punishment and ran detailed coverage; an editorial titled "Justicia" ran in La Tribuna on 31 July 1915.
+Reports also described the relationship between Gastón Gadín and Ana Mayeregger and noted that a letter from Mayeregger urged Gadín not to kill his father; the case culminated with public executions in 1917.

-During these dictatorial regimes, the editors became the target of persecution.
-Their crusade in favor of the Free Press in Paraguay gained attention abroad.
+During the dictatorial regimes, the editors became the target of persecution.
+Their fight in favor of the freedom of the press in Paraguay gained attention abroad.
 In 1953, the newspaper's director, Arturo Schaerer, received the María Moors Cabot Prize from Columbia University.

 History

 La Tribuna was founded in Asunción on December 31, 1925, by former Paraguayan president Eduardo Schaerer.
 La Tribuna was not Schaerer's first media outlet.
-In 1905, Eduardo Schaerer founded "The Journal" alongside Guadalberto Cardús Huerta and Adolfo Riquelme.
+In 1905, Eduardo Schaerer had founded "The Journal" alongside Guadalberto Cardús Huerta and Adolfo Riquelme.

-After the death of President José Félix Estigarribia in 1940, General Higinio Morínigo became President.
-Morínigo persecuted many politicians and well known members of the liberal party.
-This persecution of the independent press resulted in the closure of La Tribuna several times.
+After the death of President José Félix Estigarribia in 1940, General Higinio Morínigo took power.
+Morínigo persecuted many politicians and well known members of the Liberal Party.
+This persecution, and that of the independent press resulted in the closure of La Tribuna several times.
 General Alfredo Stroessner ascended to the Presidency of Paraguay in 1954.
 During his presidency, La Tribuna continued to exist under similar circumstances and was constantly threatened.
 Schaerer asked for support from ambassadors and international contacts to keep the newspaper in operation.
 The continuing existence of La Tribuna worried the dictatorial government.

 Starting in 1954, La Tribuna's director had the support of Carlos Ruiz Apezteguia, who denounced the abuse and crimes of the government and the breakdown of the rule of law.
-In November 1956, La Tribuna was raided and Ruiz Apezteguia was arrested, tortured and then abandoned in a boat on the shores of Clorinda, Argentina.
-Ruiz Apezteguia began his exile in Montevideo, Uruguay.
-Under international pressure, Ruiz Apezteguia returned to Paraguay in 1959 and resumed his journalistic work in the newspaper.
+In November 1956, La Tribuna was raided and he was arrested, tortured and then abandoned in a boat on the shores of Clorinda, Argentina.
+Apezteguia began his exile in Montevideo, Uruguay.
+Under international pressure, he was allowed to return to Paraguay in 1959 and resume his journalistic work in the newspaper.

-Despite the political unrest and the persecution La Tribuna was subjected to in the following decades, the newspaper grew into one of the most respected newspapers on the continent.
 La Tribuna had agencies in many countries and grew from a circulation of 2,000 daily copies at its founding to more than 70,000 by the year 1965.
 In 1953, Arturo Schaerer and his newspaper were given the oldest international journalism award, the Maria Moors Cabot prize from Columbia University, for the paper's work as independent press publication placing itself in opposition to the totalitarian regimes in Paraguay.